piesecurity/WindowsEventsToCSVTimeline/README.md

 5. **Be Multi-Threaded** - We use this great project to multi-thread our parsing and push Get-WinEvent (and your CPU) as fast as possible. https://github.com/RamblingCookieMonster/Invoke-Parallel

+### System Requirements

+Gather-LogsToTimeLine.ps1 only supports PowerShell version 2.0 thru 5.1

+1.0 and 6.0+ (PSCore) are not supported

+Parse-LogsToTimeLine.ps1 only support Powershell Versions 3.0+

+PowerShell v6 (PSCore) is supported on Windows Only

 ### Getting Started

 Collect All of the Logs!